-1 Subsequent to filing of the Application, the University made certain modifications to the configuration of the proposed alley closure and dedication.
+&lt;sup>2 Subsequent to filing of the Application, the University made certain modifications to the configuration of the proposed alley closure and dedication.
 As a result of these changes, a small portion of Lot 864 was also incorporated into the PUD Site.

-- 4. A public hearing was conducted on November 15, 2012.
+- 3. The Application was set down for a public hearing at the Commission's July 30, 2012 public meeting.
+Notice of the public hearing was published in the D.C.
+Register on August 31, 2012 and was mailed to Advisory Neighborhood Commission ("ANC") 2A and to owners of property within 200 feet of the second-stage PUD site. - 4.
+A public hearing was conducted on November 15, 2012.
 The Commission accepted Jeff Barber as an expert in the field of architecture and Jami Milanovich as an expert in the field of traffic engineering.
 The University provided testimony from these experts as well as from Alicia Knight, the University's Senior Associate Vice President for Operations. - 5.
 In addition to the University, ANC 2A was automatically a party in this proceeding.
 The Commission also granted a request for party status in opposition to the application from the West End Citizens Association ("WECA") and the Foggy Bottom Association ("FBA").
-(Exhibits 20, 27.)
+(Ex.
+20, 27.)
 The President Condominium Association, Inc. ("President") also submitted a request for party status in opposition, but withdrew the request based on the Applicant's proposed revisions to the Project.
-(Exhibits 23, 37.) - 6.
+(Ex.
+23, 37.) - 6.
 At the hearing, the Commission heard testimony and received evidence from the Office of Planning ("OP"), the District Department of Transportation ("DDOT"), the Department of Housing and Community Development ("DHCD"), ANC 2A, WECA, and FBA regarding the Application. - 7.
 The Commission also heard testimony from area residents, students, and alumni in support of the application.
 Other than ANC 2A, WECA, and FBA, no other person or party testified in opposition to the Application. - 8.
-At the close of the hearing, the Commission asked the University to refine the proposed affordable housing commitment and transportation demand management monitoring program, provide a copy of the settlement agreement with the President, and continue to engage Advisory Neighborhood Commission 2A ("ANC 2A") in dialogue regarding the Project. - 9.
-On December 21, 2012, ANC 2A filed a supplemental resolution regarding the Project. - 10.
-On December 31, 2012, the University filed its post-hearing submission addressing the Commission's comments and responding to ANC 2A's supplemental resolution.
-(Exhibit .)
-11. At its public meeting on , the Commission took proposed action by a vote of to approve the Application and plans that were submitted into the record.
-12. The proposed action of the Commission was referred to the National Capital Planning Commission ("NCPC") pursuant to § 492 of the Home Rule Act.
-NCPC, by action dated , found that the proposed PUD would not be not inconsistent with the Comprehensive Plan for the National Capital, nor would it adversely affect any other identified federal interests.
+At the close of the hearing, the Commission asked the University to refine the proposed affordable housing commitment and transportation demand management monitoring program, provide a copy of the settlement agreement with the President, and continue to engage ANC 2A in dialogue regarding the Project. - 9.
+On December 21, 2012, ANC 2A filed a supplemental resolution regarding the Project.
+(Ex.
+49.) - 10.
+On December 28, 2012, the Applicant submitted its draft findings of fact and conclusions of law.
+(Ex.
+51.) - 11.
+On December 31, 2012, the University filed its post-hearing submission addressing the Commission's comments, responding to ANC 2A's supplemental resolution, and attaching revised plans.
+(Ex.
+50.)